RajniNepali/WebdriverIOReusableFramwork/README.md

 ### Webdriverio -SeleniumStandalone plugin

   To run your test you must have selenium  server up and running to execute any webdriverIO tests, or it will fail fast with an error.
 To start selenium automatically it has been added as part of `services: ['selenium-standalone']` in the .conf.js.
-That's all there is to it.!.
+That's all there is to it.

  Install WebdriverIo latest version
 - Verify Node Js in installed on Your machine - node -v